 In November 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2023-07 "Segment Reporting (Topic 820): Improvements to Reportable Segment Disclosures".
 ASU 2023-07 requires additional disclosures about reportable segments' significant expenses on an interim and annual basis.
-The guidance in ASU 2023-07 is effective in annual periods beginning after December 15, 2023 and subsequent interim periods, with early adoption permitted.
-The Company is currently evaluating the provisions of ASU 2023-07 and the impact on its future financial statements.
+The guidance in ASU 2023-07 is effective in annual periods beginning after December 15, 2023 and subsequent interim periods.
+The Company does not expect the provisions of ASU 2023-07 to have a significant impact on its future financial statements.